slavik0329/BetterAuction/AuditReport.md

         recoveryAfterPeriod = _recoveryAfterPeriod;
     }

+    // CHECK: Ok.
+Constant function for information only and returning variables set by (normally) the beneficiary
     // Users want to know when the auction ends, seconds from 1970-01-01 function auctionEndTime() constant returns (uint256) {
         return auctionStart + biddingPeriod;
     }

+    // CHECK: Ok.
+Constant function for information only
     // Users want to know theirs or someones current bid function getBid(address _address) constant returns (uint256) {
         if (_address == highestBidder) {